Home Page

 A gust (centre)

 puts both bows down.
-He leans back, but not slackens the main, and clearly feels it is not a crisis.
+He leans back, but does not slacken the main, and feels it is not a crisis.

 (Above right)

-and the bows are up.
-More seconds on (left)
+Seconds on, through the puff, the bows are up.
+More seconds on

 the breeze is up again, with both bows slicing into the water,

-but it is still comfortable to drive the boat hard, with time to check the sail setting.
+but Alex drives the boat hard, with time to check the sail setting.

 (Right)